 - visiting forces accommodation

-- a dwelling occupied only by a person or persons who is/are severely mentally impaired and who would otherwise have to pay council tax
+- occupied only by a person or persons who is/are severely mentally impaired and who would otherwise have to pay council tax

 - an annexe to another occupied dwelling which is occupied by an elderly or disabled relative